Expert guide to the best things to do in Mexico City with kids

 Is Mexico City safe?

-✅ This is a question I get asked regularly and although I’ve never ever felt unsafe in Mexico City, whether there with my kids, alone or groups of friends, I do understand why people ask.
-You need to be sure before you take your babies.
+This is a question I get asked regularly and although I’ve never ever felt unsafe in Mexico City, whether there with my kids, alone or groups of friends, I do understand why people ask.
+You need to feel sure before you take your babies.

-✅ The main tourist areas—Centro Historico, Roma Norte, Polanco, Condesa and Coyoacán—are all safe for visitors.
-You’ll see a good mix of tourists and local families enjoying life and all Mexico City has to offer.
+✅ My general answer is yes.
+The main tourist areas—Centro Histórico, Roma Norte, Polanco, Condesa and Coyoacán—are all absolutely safe for visitors.
+Everywhere you go, you’ll see a good mix of tourists and local families enjoying life and all Mexico City has to offer.
+I’ve also spent time in non touristy areas and also never once felt unsafe.

-❌ There are pickpockets in Mexico City, as in any big city.
+❌ There can be pickpockets in Mexico City, as in any big city.
 Be smart; don’t take your eyes off your possessions.

 ❌ Earthquakes are a reality of life in Mexico City but they’re by no means common.
 If there is an earthquake an alarm will sound.
-All hotels in Mexico City are required to be able to cope with earthquakes.
+All hotels in Mexico City are required to be able to cope with earthquakes and there you will find safety instructions in your room.

 🌬 Air quality in Mexico City can be a problem.
 Some people do suffer with itchy eyes and dry throats due to poor air quality.
 The end of the year (Sept – Dec) has more clear days as the rains have cleared out much of the pollution.
 If you’re just visiting for a few days it won’t be a problem.